AndriyBosik/schema-wizard/README.md

 The procedure to implement a callback is the similar to defining a custom `Operation`.
 You have to:

 1. Create a class that implements a corresponding callback interface
-2. Register your callback
+2. Run your migrations

-3. Run your migrations
+### Step 1 - Create a class that implements a corresponding callback interface

-#### Step 1 - Create a class that implements a corresponding callback interface
+**Note!** The class should be created under a package defined in `schema.wizard.extension.package-name` property.

 Let's define a callback which executes each time before an SQL query will be run on a database: